configcat/docs/website/docs/targeting/targeting-rule/user-condition.md

 ## How to set a user condition?

-You can add a targeting rule with a condition on the Dashboard by clicking on the `+IF` ("Add targeting rule") button.
+You can add a Targeting Rule with a condition on the Dashboard by clicking on the `+IF` ("Add Targeting Rule") button.
 Add more conditions by clicking on the `+AND` button.

 ![Add user condition](/assets/targeting/targeting-rule/user-condition/user-condition.jpg)